 - The broker-dealer must have a familiarity with the product being recommended, have a reasonable basis to believe it is appropriate for the client as well as specifically take into account care, skill, and associated direct or indirect costs.

 - Regulation best interest prohibits sales contests, non-cash compensation, bonuses, and quotas based on sales of specific types of securities and/or specific securities within a limited timeframe.

 - Regulation Best Interest applies to “retail customers”—which means clients who are investing primarily for personal/familial (as opposed to commercial) reasons.
 This would also apply to legal representatives who are not financial services industry professionals and are receiving recommendations on behalf of their clients.

 Based on the new enhanced rules, Regulation Best Interest will serve to better protect “retail investors.”
 It will better ensure that retail investors are more fully informed about recommended products prior to making investment decisions.
-It will better ensure retail investors are informed of any potential conflicts of interest.
+It will better ensure retail investors are informed of any potential conflicts of interest, and if they are not, our Regulation Best Interest law firm in New York will be ready to hold them accountable.
 And it will better ensure that retail investors are receiving recommendations that do not just meet a baseline of “suitable” but are actually in their best interest.
 As a retail investor, you have rights.
 If you are concerned that you lost money due to a broker or broker-dealer’s misconduct, you might be eligible to recover some of all of it.
-If this is the case you should speak to a New York City securities Lawyer with experience in securities litigation and investment fraud, such as one of the skilled attorneys at Malecki Law.
+If this is the case you should speak to a Regulation Best Interest attorney in New York at Malecki Law.